czajkowskis/ALCS/report3/README.md

 This is the 3rd report from my Artificial Life and Cognitive Sciences classes.

 # Summary
-The main idea was to implement the evolutionary algorithm to solve the TSP problem based on the map of Poland
+The main idea was to implement the evolutionary algorithm to solve the TSP problem based on the map of Poland.